How to Start a Restaurant

 The restaurant industry continues to grow steadily.
 According to the National Restaurant Association, in 2000, the restaurant industry’s sales totaled $379 billion.
 In 2010, those sales totaled $590 billion, and in 2019, sales are projected to increase to $863 billion.
 Restaurant employment has also grown, and 15.3 million people are expected to be employed in the industry in 2019, which is equivalent to about 1 in every 10 Americans working in a restaurant.
 By 2029, restaurant industry employment is projected to increase to 16.9 million people.

 Just like many other businesses, restaurants are currently feeling and responding to the evolution of new technologies.
 According to Entrepreneur, restaurants are now engaging with their audiences through apps and social media.
 Customers can now order meals through apps, and delivery services and convenience continue to transform the face of traditional restaurants.

 An increased focus on healthy eating and dietary restrictions has also prompted restaurants to revise their menus.
 Gluten-free, vegan, and vegetarian options are must-haves for many restaurants today.
 As awareness of environmental issues grows, restaurants need to offer sustainably sourced foods, too.
 Health-conscious and environmentally conscious guests are also seeking restaurants that source locally grown or farmed foods for their dishes.

 Who is the target market for your restaurant?

-Restaurants vary greatly in their business models, so target markets will vary, too.
-A fast-food restaurant will market to busy professionals, families, and travelers on the go who are looking for a fast, affordable meal.
+Restaurant concepts vary greatly, so your target market will vary, too.
+A fast-food restaurant may market to busy professionals, families, and travelers on the go who are looking for a fast, affordable meal.
 A fine dining establishment will have a very different market, focusing on diners who want to take their time and savor a meal and who are looking for the very finest quality food.
+Likewise, menu options such as steak, vegetarian, or focusing on ethnic foods will determine the ideal market for your restaurant.

-When determining a restaurant’s target market, think about the brand that you’re establishing, the menu selections, the price point, and the atmosphere when defining who your ideal market will be.
+When determining a restaurant’s target market, think about the brand that you’re establishing, the menu selections, price point, and the atmosphere when defining who your ideal market will be.